 That’s the whole ‘list’, so now…

-…let’s explore the first strategy–Do everything very slowly…
+…let’s explore just that first strategy–Do everything very slowly…

 Acquiring these meta-learning skills is not as easy as it sounds; in class we always quiet ourselves first, usually by lying on the floor, but, for ease, and for now, let’s experiment in sitting: